 I flagged down the store's manager, Darren, to see if he'd answer a few questions for me about the place.
 Darren told me that the place gets pretty wild in the wee hours after the clubs shut down.
 He also told me about their plan to start offering $600 wedding packages.
 Couples would exchange vows in front of the light-up bells on the second floor.
 I never got an answer as to whether or not the company would be getting their hot sauce packet mascot certified as a justice of the peace for these events.

-Now a few hours into the night and during a lull where everyone was presumably out at their actual plans for the night, I was scrounging for things to hold my attention.
+Now a few hours into the night and during a lull where everyone was presumably out at their actual plans, I was scrounging for things to hold my attention.
 I frantically paced the building.
 I noticed a table with a reclaimed wood surface that said "In a previous life, I held up the floors of a legendary department store that was built in 1888 in San Antonio, Texas."
 The legend must not be that great, however, because when I asked Darren for more info about the department store, all he seemed to know was that it was based in San Antonio and built in 1888.
 This was the most interesting thing I could find in the restaurant.

 I was beginning to think that, in spite of the social media hype, maybe a Taco Bell that's also a club might not actually be all that fun a place to spend an entire night.